MEDSL/primary-precinct-returns/README.md

 Added 2020-07-16.

 There are a small number of discrepancies between the raw data and the election results posted [online](https://er.ncsbe.gov/?election_dt=05/08/2018&county_id=0&office=FED&contest=0), typically only by a few votes and for non-election day voting modes.
 These discrepancies are not corrected in our final cleaned data.
-You can find a list of the known discrepancies inside the North Carolina folder (NC).
+You can find a list of the known discrepancies inside the North Carolina folder.

 ## Nevada: 2018